 Why you should visit Time Out Market Miami

 Time Out Market Miami is home to namesake concepts from three of the best chefs in the city: Giorgio Rapicavoli, Norman Van Aken and Jeremy Ford.
 Chopped champion Rapicavoli brings nearly every single one of his signatures to this new outpost, from his truffle carbonara and his queso frito with a gooey guava dipping sauce to the adult-friendly dirt-cup dessert layered with salted caramel.
-Van Aken doubles down with two concepts: Beach Pie and a namesake kitchen serving Cayo Hueso conch chowder, the Stock Island fish sandwich and a rhum-and-pepper–painted fish.
+Van Aken doubles down with two concepts: Peace Pie and a namesake kitchen serving a newly designed Carribean inspired menu.
 Practicing under his name, Ford puts his spin on Korean classics like fried chicken, bibimbap and kimchi.

 “We basically get one season all year, but that doesn’t matter,” says Sebastian Fernandez, the chef and owner (with his wife, Leslie Ames) of the harvest-driven Peruvian concept 33 Kitchen.
 “Produce keeps changing, so you shouldn’t have the same ingredients all the time.”
 While Fernandez’s ceviche may seem by the book, assembled with corvina seasoned with rocoto and other peppers, it’s more nuanced in its flavor profile and use of spices, some of which he grows himself.
 Fernandez puts his personal touch on everything he makes.
 “I garnished the tiradito with flowers from my garden,” notes the Chile native.
 “This is my version of tiradito, not the traditional Nikkei dish.”